Department of English Directory

 Cryer teaches writing at Arizona State University.
 His poetry collection, 'Selected Proverbs', won Elixir Press' 2016 Antivenom Poetry Award.

-Jonathan Danielson is a Writer-at-Large (“Desert Correspondent”) for Feathertale Review, and his work is forthcoming in Gulf Coast, and appeared in Juked, Superstition Review, Gravel, and elsewhere.
+Jonathan Danielson is a Writer-at-Large (“Desert Correspondent”) for Feathertale Review, and his work has appeared in Gulf Coast, Juked, Superstition Review, Gravel, Able Muse, The Saturday Evening Post, and elsewhere.

 Day also serves as director for the Modern Pioneer Film Festival held in Lubbock Texas.
 He runs a website with regularly posted reviews and also hosts a weekly radio show/podcast about film.